leogarci42/automated-management/docs/MLIR.md

 **MLIR** or *Multi-Level Intermediate Representation* is built on **LLVM**, and adds a level of abstraction to the LLVM with something called dialects, but to understand what is **MLIR** we first need to understand what is **LLVM**.

-## LLVM
+## LLVM IR

-**LLVM** is a toolchain built for compilers, it's a language that allow us to support both stactic and dynamic compilations, it's using **SSA** (*Static Single Assignement*), and adds various layers of optimizations when compiled down to machine code. it's also hold various backend allowing us to aim for various architecture, here is a (non-exhausting) list:
+**LLVM IR** is a toolchain built for compilers, it's a language that allow us to support both stactic and dynamic compilations, it's using **SSA** (*Static Single Assignement*), and adds various layers of optimizations when compiled down to machine code. it's also hold various backend allowing us to aim for various architecture, here is a (non-exhausting) list:
 ```
 Registered Targets:
     aarch64     - AArch64 (little endian)